leigh-perry/leigh-perry.github.io/posts/2019-04-03-fix-haskell-to-scala.markdown

 ```

 And this doesn't stack overflow.
 The code `f(fix(f))` still executes eagerly but it only
 partially applies the two argument function.
-It acts as a lazy evaluation thunk, somewhere like in Haskell.
+It acts as a lazy evaluation thunk, somewhat like in Haskell.

 And we are done.